allo-/feedjack/README.rst

   the one that matches current db state and run e.g. ``./manage.py migrate feedjack 0013 --fake`` to make South aware of it.

+  You need to downgrade Django to a version before 1.7, i.e using pip:
+  ``pip install -U 'django<1.7'``

   In case of pre-fork Feedjack versions (0.9.16 and below), this would be very first (0001) schema version.